ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.01.0-standards-mammography.md

-To perform the annual on site evaluation, the medical physicists will presumably have their instruments calibrated at one of the American Association of Physicists in Medicine’s (AAPM) Accredited Dosimetry Calibration Laboratories (ADCL).
+To perform the annual on site evaluation, the medical physicists will presumably have their instruments calibrated at one of the American Association of Physicists in Medicine's (AAPM) Accredited Dosimetry Calibration Laboratories (ADCL).
 One of these laboratories, at the University of Wisconsin, is developing a free-air chamber to measure air kerma from their mammography X ray units.
 In principle, the free-air chamber is an absolute device, but in practice it is